Flevy Management Insights Case Study

 Lastly, collaboration across departments is essential for a holistic TPM approach.
 Siloed functions often lead to disjointed promotions and suboptimal results.

-To improve the effectiveness of implementation, we can leverage best practice documents in TPM.
-These resources below were developed by management consulting firms and TPM subject matter experts.
+To improve the effectiveness of implementation, we can leverage the TPM templates below that were developed by management consulting firms and TPM subject matter experts.

 TPM Deliverables